aspose-total/Aspose.Total-Products/total/en/android-java/conversion/docm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCM to XLSM in Android Applications or Online App" h2="Export DOCM to XLSM in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement for many applications.
+For example, converting a DOCM file to XLSM format can be useful for creating spreadsheets from documents.
+This can be especially useful for applications that require data to be presented in a spreadsheet format.

+<h2>How Aspose.Total Helps for DOCM to XLSM Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOCM to XLSM conversion feature inside your android applications.
-Firstly, you can convert DOCM to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate document manipulation and conversion features into Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert DOCM files to HTML.
+After that, the Aspose.Cells for Java API can be used to convert the HTML to XLSM.
+This makes it easy to create spreadsheets from documents in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}